nest/nest-simulator/doc/guides/connection_management.rst

 Connection Management
 =====================

+.. contents:: On this page, you'll find
+   :local:
+   :depth: 2

 In NEST, connections are created with the `Connect()` function.
 You can create connections with different types of connectivity patterns, which are defined inside the function under the ``conn_spec`` argument and the